KODEGAS/Medusa-2.0/ROUND2_COMPETITOR_GUIDE.md

 ### Technical Questions

-**Q: What if my Android emulator won't start?**
-A: Try using a physical device instead, or ensure virtualization is enabled in BIOS.
-See Prerequisites section for troubleshooting.

 **Q: Can I use a rooted Android device?**
 A: Yes, rooted devices are allowed and may be helpful for deeper analysis.

 **Q: What if the PWN challenge IP is unreachable?**
 A: Check your network connection first.
 If the issue persists, contact organizers immediately.

-**Q: Can I use automated tools like SQLMap or Metasploit?**
-A: Yes, all tools are permitted for challenge solving.

 **Q: What if the container resets while I'm exploiting it?**
 A: This is normal for CTF challenges.
 Document your steps so you can reproduce your exploit quickly.